identity-com/identity-challenge-2022/README.md

 3. Finally, we would appreciate a shoutout on Twitter (@identity) with your new prize!
 Chat with our community manager, Garet.

-If you have any questions or need help please feel free to reach out to us at CONTACT or come find us at the Lisbon Hacker House!
+If you have any questions or need help please feel free to reach out to us on [Twitter](https://twitter.com/identity) or [Discord](https://discord.io/identitycom), or come find us at the Lisbon Hacker House!